notAxon/awesome-dots/README.md

 ### basic stuff:

->awesome rofi polybar nitrogen alacritty nemo amixer ksnip neovim
+> awesome rofi polybar alacritty nemo amixer ksnip

+### optional stuff:

+> nitrogen neovim spicetify-cli lxappearance

 all folders inside `belongs_in_config` belong, as the name implies, in the **.config** folder inside your `/home` directory. the fonts should be copied into `/usr/share/fonts/` for them to work properly, as they are required by *alacritty* and *polybar*